Stainless Steel vs Glass French Press: Complete Guide with Expert Tips

 Coffee brewed in a metal French press

 All parts of a stainless steel French press coffee maker are dishwasher safe, so you don’t have to worry about cleaning it manually.
+The French press, an immersion method James Hoffmann describes as forgiving and full-bodied, offers consistent extraction with minimal technique sensitivity.

 The Cons of Stainless Steel French Press

-The stainless steel press pot can be difficult to clean manually, if you don’t want to wait until the next load.
+The stainless steel press pot can be difficult to clean manually, if you don’t want to wait until the next dishwasher load.

 Conclusion